UniversalMediaServer/UniversalMediaServer/BUILD.md

 # Cross-compilation

-By default, `mvn package` builds an installer or distibution file for the platform it is being compiled on e.g. `UMS-setup-full.exe` on Windows and a tarball on Linux.

-As an optional step, releases for other platforms can be built.
+This section explains how it is possible to compile for one system while on another.

 ## Building the Windows binaries

-The Windows installers (`UMS-setup-full.exe`, `UMS-setup-full-x64.exe` and `UMS-setup-without-jre.exe`) and Windows executable
-(`UMS.exe`) can be built on non-Windows platforms.
+The Windows installers (`UMS-version.exe`) and Windows executable (`UMS.exe`) can be built on non-Windows platforms.

 First of all, you'll need to have the `makensis` binary installed.
 On Debian/Ubuntu, this can be done with: